-Following the result of the EGM in June 2019, the Company's Investment Objective and Policy were updated to facilitate the managed wind-down of the Company.
 The Directors consider that a period of three years is a reasonable timeframe for making an assessment of the Company's viability taking into account the process of achieving the managed wind-down.

-In their assessment of the viability of the Company, the Directors have considered each of the principal risks and uncertainties listed on pages 7 to 9 and in particular the risks associated with the managed wind-down.
-The Board believes that the principal risks, other than tail risks beyond its control, that may impact on the Company's ability to continue as a viable business are:
+In their assessment of the viability of the Company, the Directors have considered each of the principal and emerging risks listed on pages 7 to 9 and in particular the risks associated with the managed wind-down and the ongoing COVID-19 pandemic.